coding-phoenix-12/LIMMITS25_evaluation/README.md

 You may refer to [limmits_latency_eval.py](limmits_latency_eval.py) on how to generate these values for your model, and how to save it. [iisc_track1_latency_normaliser.json](iisc_track1_latency_normaliser.json) is an example file with 2 entries for your reference.
 If you are not clear regarding the format or the data to store, contact us.

 Note: If you are using GPU to decode your model for the test set, use only 1 GPU and a batch size of 1.
 You must run [limmits_latency_eval.py](limmits_latency_eval.py) on the same hardware.

+**Bitrate** (for Tracks 2 and 3)

+We will also evaluate Bitrate as shown in the [challenge website](https://sites.google.com/view/limmits25/challenge/challenge-evaluation).
+For that we need one JSOn file from participants.
+Units JSON files for track 2 and 3  should be named  teamName_trackX_units.json. teamName should only contain English alphabets and numbers, without space or any special characters.
+You may use upper / lower case.
+You should maintain the same team names if you are submitting for multiple tracks.
+Example units file name - ``iisc_track2_units.json`` for track 2 and ``iisc_track3_units.json`` for track 3

+For Track 2, ``teamName_track2_units.json`` each entry will have a unique identifier which is the ``save_file_name`` field in the provided test file JSON.
+As attribute-specific units are required for track 2, the ``units`` field will contain a dictionary, with each key being an attribute name (e.g., prosody, content, acoustics).
+Each key’s value is a list of indices.
+These indices represent the quantised output from the codebook specific to that attribute.
+You can refer to the example JSON here

+For Track 3, ``teamName_track3_units.json`` each entry will have a unique identifier which is the ``save_file_name`` field in the provided test file JSON.
+The ``units`` field will contain a dictionary, where each key is named ``vq1, vq2, ..., vqN``, corresponding to each of the ``N`` codebooks.
+Each key in the dictionary has a list of indices representing the quantized outputs for that specific codebook.
+You can refer to the example JSON here